 Our websites contain links to other sites, which are not subject to our privacy standards policies and procedures.
 You will need to review those websites directly to ascertain their particular privacy policies and practices.

 Access and Correction

 You have the right to access your personal information.
 This can be arranged so by calling 13 29 39 or writing.
 Your request should include a detailed description of the information required.
 To ensure information is only disclosed to those entitled to it you may be asked for identification, or in the case of a telephone call asked to answer a series of questions to verify your identity.

 If we are unable to provide you with access to your information, we will inform you of the reasons why.

 You have the right to correct your personal information held by us if you believe it to be inaccurate or out of date.
 We will then amend your records accordingly.
 If we disagree with the correction, we will advise you of the reasons for doing so and will make a note on your record of this.

 Privacy Enquiries & Complaints

 If you have an enquiry or complaint about our information handling practices, please contact us by calling 13 29 39 or alternatively write to:

 South Melbourne VIC 3205

 It is our intention to resolve any complaint as quickly as possible and to your satisfaction.
-If you are unhappy with the response provided by us, you may refer your complaint to the Office of the Privacy Commissioner for further consideration.
+If you are unhappy with our response to your complaint, you may refer your concerns to the Office of the Privacy Commissioner for further consideration.